SuperOfficeDocs/superoffice-docs/docs/documents/templates/variables/for-service.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com

-# Mandatory fields.
-title: variables_for_service       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: variables_for_service
-description: Variables for SuperOffice Service # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Variables for SuperOffice Service
 author: {github-id}             # Your GitHub alias.
 keywords:
-so.topic: reference        # article, howto, reference, concept, guide
+so.topic: reference        # article, howto, reference, concept, guide so.date: 03.23.2021
 # Optional fields.
 Don't forget to remove # if you need a field.
 # so.envir:                     # cloud or onsite
 # so.client:                    # online, web, win, pocket, or mobile